 Optional Attribute Description

 FailMode The FailMode attribute controls the system behavior in the event of a catastrophic pool failure.
 The value of this attribute is used as the failmode option while importing the ZFS storage pool.
 The possible values are wait, continue, or panic.

 wait: Blocks all I/O access to the pool until the device connectivity is recovered and the errors are cleared. continue: Returns EIO to any new write I/O requests but allows reads to any of the remaining healthy devices. panic: Halt the system and generates a system crash dump.

-For more information about this attribute, refer to the zpool man pages .
+For more information about this attribute, refer to the zpool manual pages .

 Type and dimension: string-scalar

 Default: continue

 Example: panic

-Note: Symantec recommends to set FailMode to panic to effectively detect storage connectivity loss to the underlying disks of the pool.
+Note: Veritas recommends to set FailMode to panic to effectively detect storage connectivity loss to the underlying disks of the pool.

-ForceOpt If this attribute is enabled (the value is set to 1), and if the following commands fail, then the commands are re-invoked with the $-\mathtt{f}$ option
+ForceOpt If this attribute is enabled (the value is set to 1), and if the following commands fail, then the commands are re-invoked with the $-\pm$ option

 ■ zpool export in the offline entry point

 ■ zpool export in the clean entry point

 zpool import in the online entry point

-For more information about this attribute, refer to the zpool man pages .
+For more information about this attribute, refer to the zpool manual pages .

 Type and dimension: boolean-scalar

 Default: 1

 Example: 1

+. , ,

 Optional Attribute Description

-Optional Attribute Description

 ForceRecoverOpt If this attribute is enabled (the value is set to 1), and if the zpool import command fails, then the zpool import command is reinvoked with the $-\mathbb{F}$ option.

-For more information about this attribute, refer to the zpool man pages .
+For more information about this attribute, refer to the zpool manual pages .

 Type and dimension: boolean-scalar

 Default: 0

 Example: 1

-DeviceDir Specifies the directories that the zpool import command searches for devices or files.
-Each directory is passed to the zpool import command with the -d option.
-The directory path must exist and be absolute.
-For more information, see the zpool manual pages.
+DeviceDir Specifies the directories or block device files that the zpool import command searches for devices or files.
+Each directory or block device file is passed to the zpool import command with the -d option.
+The directory or block device file path must exist and be absolute.
+For more information, refer to the zpool manual pages .

-To reduce the time taken for zpool imports, create links to the devices constituting the zpool in a directory and provide that directory path in the DeviceDir attribute.
+To reduce the time taken for zpool imports, provide the block device file path or create links to the devices constituting the zpool in a directory and provide that directory path in the DeviceDir attribute.

 Type and dimension: string-vector

 Default: n/a

-Example: "/dev/vx/dmp"
+Example 1: "/dev/vx/dmp"

+Example 2: "/dev/vx/dmp/disk_1s2"

 ZoneResName Use the ZoneResName attribute when a non-global zone needs the Zpool resource.
 In this case, supply the ZoneResName attribute with the name of the Zone resource.

 Type and dimension: string-scalar

 Default: n/a

 Example: zone1